INDAPlus21/ogronman-sofiaa5-antonul-project/README.md

 ## Naming convention

-- Variables and functions will follow the snake case convention
+- Variables and functions will follow the camelCase convention
 - Branch names “#-name” where # is the number of the issue it solves
 - Issues and commits follow standard git conventions and are in future tense